klever-io/kos-rs/README.md

 - Robust security measures.
 - Open-source and community-driven.

-#### Initially, kos-rs offers support for the following blockchain networks:
+#### Initially, kos-rs offers support for the following blockchain networks and its sub tokens:

 - [x] Bitcoin (BTC)
 - [x] Ethereum (ETH)